 - 27 villages were targeted for open defecation free (ODF) initiatives. - Out of these, 25 villages were declared ODF by a third-party certifier between 2017 and 2019. - 2 villages were verified as ODF by sub-county verifiers. - The remaining villages are undergoing post-triggering follow-up. - 20 motorbikes and 200 bicycles were procured and distributed.

 Water Supply:

-Procurement of the contractor to complete the Construction Works for Kwale Urban Water Supply Project is ongoing.
+• A contractor is being procured to complete the Kwale Urban Water Supply Project.

 PICTORIALS UPDATES